 Get help hovering up the worst of the pollen count with air purifiers designed to help hay fever sufferers.

 Alongside preventative measures, hay fever sufferers may also be required to become best friends with antihistamines.
 Antihistamines block the chemical ‘histamine’ which is typically released when the body feels it is under attack, and can be delivered via tablets or nasal spray.
-While serious cases of hay fever may require a consultation with a GP, most cases can be treated through a trip to the pharmacy where antihistamines are available over the counter.
+While serious cases of hay fever may require a consultation with a GP, most cases can be treated through a trip to the pharmacy where antihistamines such as hay fever tablets are available over the counter.